Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

 { \\$^{1}$National Laboratory for Superconductivity, Beijing National Laboratory for Condensed Matter Physics, Institute of Physics, Chinese Academy of Sciences, Beijing 100190, China \\$^{2}$Technical Institute of Physics and Chemistry, Chinese Academy of Sciences, Beijing 100190, China \\$^{3}$Institute of Physics, Academia Sinica, Nankang, Taipei 11529, Taiwan }

 {\bf The parent compound of the copper-oxide high temperature superconductors is a Mott insulator.
 Superconductivity is realized by doping an appropriate amount of charge carriers.
 How a Mott insulator transforms into a superconductor is crucial in understanding the unusual physical properties of high temperature superconductors and the superconductivity mechanism.
-Systematic investigations of the electronic structure in the lightly-doped region, especially across the insulator-superconductor transition are necessary but so far have not reached a consistent picture.
-In this paper, we report high resolution angle-resolved photoemission measurement on heavily underdoped Bi$_2$Sr$_{2-x}$La$_{x}$CuO$_{6+\delta}$ system.
-The electronic structure of the lightly-doped samples exhibit a number of characteristics: existence of an energy gap along the (0,0)-($\pi$,$\pi$) nodal direction, d-wave-like anisotropic energy gap along the underlying Fermi surface, and coexistence of coherence peak and a broad hump in the photoemission spectra.
+Here we report high resolution angle-resolved photoemission measurement on heavily underdoped Bi$_2$Sr$_{2-x}$La$_{x}$CuO$_{6+\delta}$ system.
+The electronic structure of the lightly-doped samples exhibit a number of characteristics: existence of an energy gap along the nodal direction, {\it d}-wave-like anisotropic energy gap along the underlying Fermi surface, and coexistence of a coherence peak and a broad hump in the photoemission spectra.
 Our results reveal a clear insulator-superconductor transition at a critical doping level of $\sim$0.10 where the nodal energy gap approaches zero, the three-dimensional antiferromagnetic order disappears, and superconductivity starts to emerge.
-These observations clearly signal a close connection between the nodal gap, antiferromagnetic insulating phase, and high temperature superconductivity.
-They point to the importance of combining the electron correlation, antiferromagnetism and strong electron-phonon coupling in understanding high temperature superconductors in the very underdoped region. }
+These observations clearly signal a close connection between the nodal gap, antiferromagnetism and superconductivity. }